asafoadjeif/blog-website-project/README.md

 * Edit or delete the most recent post you just made.
 * Add text sanitation and filter to restrict what users can post.
 * Authorisation system to prevent unauthorised use (underage pupils)
+* Clicking on a post opens it up in a new page.